MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/Converting-a-Database.md

 ## Task 1: Convert and Uninstall V1 Extensions
 [!INCLUDE[d365_bus_cent_short_md.md](../developer/includes/d365_bus_cent_short_md.md)] does not support V1 extensions.
 If you are updating a [!INCLUDE[navnow](../developer/includes/navnow_md.md)] database that includes V1 extensions, you will have to convert them to V2 extensions.
 For more information, see [Converting Extensions V1 to Extensions V2](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/devenv-upgrade-v1-to-v2-overview).

+> [!IMPORTANT]
+>  You must uninstall all V1 extensions; otherwise the technical upgrade will fail.

 ## Task 2: Preparing the Old Database
 To convert the old database to a [!INCLUDE[d365_bus_cent_short_md.md](../developer/includes/d365_bus_cent_short_md.md)] database, the first task is to back up the old database and then prepare to convert it.